sc7g08/info6005/readme.txt

 steps.

+We will need to build a debian package that will eventualy install the 3 files on the system under usr/share/cw1sc7g08 and will run by going to localhost/cw1sc7g08 from the users browser.
+This will eventualy run index.php

 1.create a folder with a name "package-version.num" i.e cw1sc7g08-1.0
 2.create a directory where the files are stored i.e usr/share/cw1sc7g08 3.when all files in place run dh_make command: